makerfactoryio/docs/docs/development-boards/esp32/camera.md

 ## Overview
-The camera connector of the ESP board allows the connection of a camera chip of type OV7670.
+The component **camera** allows the connection of a camera chip of type OV7670.
 OV7670 is a camera module with FiFo supporting 640x480 VGA.
 The PIN description is listed at the backside of the board.